rcos/rcos-handbook/docs/community/bylaws.md

 - Removal from sessions
 - Grade penalties
 - Early ending of a talk or session
+- Referral to Dean of Students for violations of RPI Student Handbook
-- Removal from RCOS with a failing grade for the semester
+- Removal from RCOS permanently or for a minimum of 1 semester
 - Loss of mentorship privileges
-- Referral to Dean of Students for violations of RPI Student Handbook
 - Any other consequences that faculty advisors deem appropriate

 See the long version below for details on what these penalties entail.